HelmyBlub/chatSim/tasks.md

     - repairing
     - dog sounds when interacting?
     - sleep sound?
+- refactor "need food", "need starving"
+    - not using new state stack properly?

 - selecting click should select closest not first
 - mushroom pickup behavior